NVIDIA/DALI/docs/compilation.rst

 .. _DALI_extra_link: https://github.com/NVIDIA/DALI_extra#nvidia-dali

 You can verify the build by running GTest and Nose tests.
 To do so, you'll need DALI_extra repository, which contains test data.
 To download it follow `DALI_extra README <https://github.com/NVIDIA/DALI_extra#nvidia-dali>`_.
+Keep in mind, that you need git-lfs to properly clone DALI_extra repo.
+To install git-lfs, follow `this tutorial <https://github.com/git-lfs/git-lfs/wiki/Tutorial>`_.

 Set test data path